mkarasoff/shoe/README.md

 - Selecting channels.

 ## v(0.1.7) ##
-Fixed some issues with alternate xml url (-x option).
+- Fixed some issues with alternate xml url (-x option).
-Added versioning option.
+- Added versioning option.
-Better response if no host is given.
+- Better response if no host is given.
-Fixed bug with shoeBond.
+- Fixed bug with shoeBond.

-## v(0.1.8) ##
+## v(0.1.9) ##
-Set python minimum version for PIP install to >=3.6 Some minor fixes to README.md
+- Set python minimum version for PIP install to >=3.6
+- Added extended commands to README.md
+- Type fixes to README.md

 # Future Possibilities #